Our complete team

 360 CEO | Principal Investigator

 As CEO for 360 Workplace Solutions, Warren is a certified investigator with expertise managing allegations of misconduct, harassment/discrimination, violence and professional malpractice.
-An accomplished leader in the areas of workplace and post-secondary misconduct and harassment.
-Warren boasts 20 years of practical experience in manager, director and senior consultant roles including Lead Workplace Investigator for the two largest employers in Saskatchewan − Saskatchewan Health Authority and University of Saskatchewan.
+An accomplished leader in the area of organizational values, Warren’s boasts two decades of practical experience in manager, director and senior labour relation’s roles including Lead Investigator for the two largest employers in Saskatchewan − Saskatchewan Health Authority and University of Saskatchewan.

-Warren’s experience with executive coaching complement a well-rounded skillset with understanding the complexities of organizational and interpersonal workplace dynamics.
-Warren’s depth of experience allows him to provide expert advice to ensure highly charged workplace issues are dealt with sensitivity and fairness.
-An industry leader in the behavioural change arena, Warren is not only a reputable investigator, but also a sought-after presenter who energizes dialogues and engages thoughtfully and empathetically with difficult topic matters.
+Further, as an industry leader in the behavioural change arena, Warren is not only a reputable intervener, but also a presenter who energizes dialogues and engages thoughtfully and empathetically with difficult topic matters.

-Warren has found that organizations often underwhelm overwhelming behavioural problems; as such, a forward thinker and idea farmer, Warren is built for change.
-Whether intervening with extraordinary workplace events, conducting workplace investigations or facilitating a compelling workshop, Warren will inspire your employees and leaders to embrace the just, sustainable and kind workspaces that we all strive for; hence,“better lives at work.”
+In his professional journey Warren has found that organizations often underwhelm overwhelming behavioural problems; as such, as a forward thinker and idea farmer, he is built for change.
+Whether intervening with extraordinary workplace events, conducting highly complex workplace investigations or facilitating a compelling workshop, Warren always seeks to empower employees and leaders to embrace the just, sustainable and kind workspaces that we all strive for; hence, “better lives at work.”

 Kurt is a lawyer, consultant and former executive holding Assistant Deputy Minister positions in the British Columbia and Alberta public services.
 Kurt has 30 years of experience in law and over 20 years in government, with 15 years as an executive leading transformative change in public service organizations.